adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 	</label>
 	<input id="age">

-Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).
+Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) increases the HTML (and has other problems too).

-Whilst a codified grid system is rarely needed, if you need one you may consider a [more minimal approach](https://github.com/Heydon/fukol-grids).
+A codified grid system is rarely needed, but if you need one consider a [minimal approach](https://github.com/Heydon/fukol-grids).

-Finally, don't add HTML hooks just for automated functional testing.
+Don't add HTML hooks just for automated functional testing.
 Semantic hooks serve everyone's purpose equally.

 ### Simplify your design system

-Government services are simple.
-Most things are left aligned, and compontents stack naturally.
-In this case we may be able to [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/), proving that a simple interface is a performant one.
+Government Digital Services design simple websites.
+Most things are left aligned and stack naturally.
+In this case we may [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/) proving that a simple interface is a performant one.

 ### Use less script